HEALTHCARE COST & UTILIZATION PROJECT

 Please note the following based on the software you plan to use:

-• The NRD files loaded into SAS are about 10 GB with compression.
+• The NRD files loaded into SAS are about 55 GB.
 Most SAS data steps will require twice the storage of the file, so that the input and output files can coexist.
 The largest use of space typically occurs during a sort, which requires work space approximately three times the size of the file.
-Thus, the NRD files would require approximately 30 GB of available workspace to perform a sort.
+Thus, the NRD files would require approximately 165 GB of available workspace to perform a sort procedure.

-• The NRD files loaded into SPSS are under 21 GB.
+• The NRD files loaded into SPSS are to be about 40 GB (under estimate).

 • Because Stata loads the entire file into memory, it may not be possible to load every data element in the NRD Core file into Stata.
 Stata users will need to maximize memory and use the "_skip" option to select a subset of variables.